awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/6_Bonus_Org_Tags.md

 If you tested the csv version then you need to go to your S3 but and delete the **csv file** that is there as you will now be using json.
 {{% /notice %}}

-### Update the Organisation Data Table
+### Update the Organizations Data Table
 In this section we will update the Organization table in Athena to include the tags specified above.
 1. Go to the **Athena** service page

 ![Images/Athena.png](/Cost/300_Organization_Data_CUR_Connection/Images/Athena.png)

-2. We are going to update the table we created earlier with the tags your chose in the lambda section.
+2. We are going to update the table we created earlier with the tags your chose in the Lambda section.
 Copy and paste the below query replacing:

 * Change **(bucket-name)** with your chosen bucket name from before
-* Add the Tags name as they appear in the Organisation page into the query in replace of the **(Tag1)**  that you chose in your lambda function etc
+* Add the Tags name as they appear in the Organizations  page into the query in replace of the **(Tag1)**  that you chose in your lambda function etc
 * Remove the **...**
 * Click **Run Query**